JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 :::tip
 A type-class is always a `trait` with a generic type.
 :::
-The, we can implement our type-class for an `Int` type:
+Then, we can implement our type-class for an `Int` type:

 ```scala
 implicit val myTypeClassForInt: MyTypeClass[Int] = new MyTypeClass[Int] {